Connect with others who understand.

 6. Choose a Simple Meal

-Simpler meals are less likely to be contaminated and cause reactions or even anaphylaxis (severe allergic reaction that puts a person into shock).
-If you can, choose a roasted piece of meat with a basic vegetable and carbohydrate.
-These are less likely to come into contact with other food, and it’s easier for the kitchen to know exactly what’s in these types of food.
+Simpler meals are less likely to be contaminated and cause reactions or anaphylaxis (severe allergic reaction that puts a person into shock).
+For example, a plain roasted meat with a basic vegetable and carbohydrate is easier for the kitchen to prepare safely and is less likely to come into contact with other foods.

-Eating at a buffet, on the other hand, can be a bad idea because all kinds of cross contamination can occur.
-Fried food is often a poor choice because the fryer can be a source of cross contamination, too.
+Buffets, on the other hand, are usually a poor choice because cross-contact is very common.
+Fried foods can also be risky, since fryers can be a source of cross-contact as well.
 Lastly, be cautious when ordering desserts, as they can also be a source of hidden food allergens.

 8. Stand Up for Yourself